blues/app-accelerators/27-cellular-connected-electronic-kiosk/README.md

 ## Notecard Firmware

 The Notecard should use [firmware version 5.1.1](https://dev.blues.io/notecard/notecard-firmware-updates/#v5-1-1-april-5th-2023) or higher.
-The simplest way to update firmware is to do an [over-the-air update](https://dev.blues.io/notecard/notecard-firmware-updates/#ota-dfu-with-notehub).
+The simplest way to update firmware is to do an [over-the-air (OTA) update](https://dev.blues.io/notecard/notecard-firmware-updates/#ota-dfu-with-notehub) via Notehub.

+Please note: Your [Notecard will need to be assigned to your Notehub project](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notecard) to update its firmware OTA.

 ## Kiosk Software